vernvriereen/psyche/architectures/decentralized/solana-authorizer/README.md

 # Example usages

-Note: We'll use the `jq` library in this example which is an open-source JSON cli tool
+Note: We'll use the `jq` library in this example which is an open-source JSON cli tool <https://jqlang.org/>

+Note: We'll also use the `solana-toolbox` from the `cargo install solana_toolbox_cli` rust crate

 ## Setting up an authorized user from the authority